open-feature/java-sdk-contrib/tools/tck/README.md

 so a file present in the old pin and not the new one cannot survive; and `CanonicalAssetDigestTest` fails the build by digest over all three directories, which is the only one of the three that catches a pin whose sole change is *content*.

+**A fourth check faces the other way: a pin that arrives with a capability tag this module has not learned.** An unknown tag gates nothing, so its scenarios stay mandatory for *every* adopter — the suite does not report a new capability, it quietly keeps demanding the old behaviour, and the only symptom is the one provider that legitimately cannot support it failing while the rest stay green.
+`CanonicalTagCoverageTest` fails this build for it, and `CapabilityGate.requireKnownVocabulary` fails an adopter's run for it, which is where Appendix F asks the check to be in force.
+It applies to `gherkin/` only: a feature file of your own under `extensions/` is expected to carry tags this vocabulary does not know.

 **The step vocabulary** is inherited from the [flagd test harness](https://github.com/open-feature/test-harness) wherever it was already provider-neutral, so flagd's feature files ported with a near-zero diff; only